 Place the vial rack with the samples in it directly into the sonication bath.

-Sonicate for 30 minutes at room temperature.
+Sonicate for 30 min at room temperature.

 Remove sample rack from sonicator.
-If extracting sediments, let it set for 30 minutes to allow settling to occur.
+If extracting sediments, let it set for 30 min to allow settling to occur.
 If extracting another set of samples, put in sonicator at this time.

 Remove the DCM:MeOH mixture from the extraction vial, using a pre-combusted pipette and bulb, and insert into another pre-weighed, pre-combusted, and labelled 40 ml vial.